Antacids for Gastroesophageal Reflux Disease (GERD)

 What To Think About

-If you are on a low-salt diet, talk with your doctor or pharmacist before you choose an antacid.
-Some antacids have a lot of salt (sodium).
+If you are on a low-salt diet, talk with your doctor or pharmacist before choosing an antacid.
+Some antacids have a high salt (sodium) content.

 eMedicineHealth Medical Reference from Healthwise